BlasBenito/spatialRF/README.md

-in the title), the middle panel shows the relationship between the residuals and the fitted values, important to understand the behavior of the residuals, and the lower panel shows the Moran’s I of the residuals across distance thresholds and their respective p-values.
+in the title), the middle panel shows the relationship between the residuals and the fitted values, important to understand the behavior of the residuals, and the lower panel shows the Moran’s I of the residuals across distance thresholds and their respective p-values (positive for 0 and 1000 km).

 ## Variable importance